bnuhouxin/MRI_Parameter_Report/README.md

 **[Note](): now it only works well for Siemens scan ([3D T1 && Functional Images]()) parameter report.**

+Please report any bugs, comments and/or suggestions to: Xin Hou, [houxin195776@mail.bnu.edu.cn]().

 ## [Installing The Toolbox:]

 - **Download and unzip MRI_Parameters_Report.zip**